-Pathfinder Clean Energy (PACE) and the Food Enterprise Park have brought forward a proposal for Maleys Solar Farm, with battery energy storage, on land east of Barnham Broom Road, NR9 5DE.
+Pathfinder Clean Energy (PACE) and the Food Enterprise Park have planning permission for the Maleys solar farm, with battery energy storage, on land east of Barnham Broom Road, NR9 5DE.

 As you may know, the Intergovernmental Panel on Climate Change (IPCC) recently issued stark warnings of increasingly extreme heatwaves, droughts and flooding, and a key temperature limit being broken in just over a decade if urgent action isn’t taken.
 The Government has committed to a target of “net zero carbon emissions” and a transition away from fossil fuels for energy supply in little more than a decade.